 Problem 2.1.1: Members aren’t exploring each others’ ideas with sufficient depth.

+Strategy 2.1.1.1: try to pull for additional details or support for someone’s contribution.

+“So why did you say we should consider beauty of the design? ”

-“Susan, you said that military personnel should not keep facebook accounts for security reasons.
+“Susan, you said that military personnel should not keep Facebook accounts for security reasons.
 Can you elaborate on that and tell us how that connects to the chapter?

 Strategy 2.1.1.2: Try to connect shared ideas to real-world examples.

-“Susan’s comment about facebook reminds me of an incident that occurred in my company.
+“Susan’s comment about Facebook reminds me of an incident that occurred in my company.
 See it’s not just military, social networks can cause problems in business too. ”

 Strategy 2.1.1.3 Ensure that multiple members add additional details or support to someone’s contribution.